platium111/property-frontend/ERROR.md

 - [e_selectInRepeatingGroup] using sortProperties, so when it is null -> passing null to editgrid -> before I used in initializeValue, so I forgot

 - setup RepaymentTable for repayments

+11/11/2020

+- using withFormik
+- Add Checkbox component
+- RepaymentTable component
+- Working with Table, Column in ant